pub trait WidgetExtManual:

 §Returns

-an id for the connection of this callback.
-Remove the callback
+an ID for this callback

 Dyn Compatibility§